 What are seizure triggers?

-According to the National Epilepsy Foundation, the top triggers of seizure for people in this country are, sleep deprivation, sickness involving change of routine or fever, flashing lights, stress, drug or alcohol use, menstrual cycle, unmaintained blood sugars, and certain foods.
-My own triggers are stress, lack of sleep, menstrual cycle, flashing lights and diet.
+According to the National Epilepsy Foundation, the top triggers of seizure for people in this country are sleep deprivation, sickness involving a change of routine or fever, flashing lights, stress, drug or alcohol use, menstrual cycle, unmaintained blood sugars, and certain foods.
+My own triggers are stress, lack of sleep, menstrual cycle, flashing lights, and diet.

 For my own trigger of stress, I have begun the practice of yoga at least once per week.
 I find that when I have the chance to meditate on my day, I am better able to manage the things that work and the things that are not working.
 I think the reason it works for me is because it forces me (for sixty minutes of my day) to be away from the hustle and bustle of life, including my cell phone, to focus on just me for a time.
 I truly encourage all people with a form of epilepsy to find some type of meditation or yoga.